David Walker (abolitionist): Effects of slavery

-The Appeal described the pernicious effects of both slavery and the subservience of and discrimination against free blacks.
+The Appeal described the pernicious effects of both slavery and the subservience of and discrimination against free black Americans.
+Walker explains how colored people in the United States are viewed by saying "that we, (coloured people of the United States of America) are the most wretched, degraded and abject set of beings that ever lived since the world began, and that the white Americans having reduced us to the wretched state of slavery, treat us in that condition more cruel (they being an enlightened and Christian people) than any heathen nation did any people whom it had reduced to our condition."
 Those outside of slavery were said to need special regulation "because they could not be relied on to regulate themselves and because they might overstep the boundaries society had placed around them."